Time efficiency analysis for undersampled quantitative MRI acquisitions: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{raditional} MR images are weighted and do not actually measure tissue properties \cite{ma_magnetic_2013}.
+Traditional MR images are weighted and do not actually measure tissue properties \cite{ma_magnetic_2013,tofts_quantitative_2005}.
 This may complicate the diagnosis of subtle changes in these tissue properties \cite{warntjes_rapid_2008}.
-By measuring tissue properties, Quantitative MR imaging (QMRI) promises to reduce the sensitivity to the exact acquisition protocol and improve the reproducibility and comparability of the results.
-With reliable QMRI, better diagnostic accuracy of diseases such as Parkinson’s, Alzheimer’s and Multiple Sclerosis can be expected \cite{tofts_quantitative_2005,warntjes_rapid_2008}.
+By measuring tissue properties, Quantitative MR imaging (QMRI) promises to reduce the sensitivity to the exact acquisition protocol and improve the reproducibility and comparability of the results \cite{weiskopf_quantitative_2013}.

-In conventional MR imaging, weighted images are obtained by pulse sequences that enhance contrasts between tissues, but do not quantitatively measure any specific tissue property.
-In contrary, in QMRI the pulse sequence acquires images of multiple spin states, followed by a model fitting step to infer the actual values of the tissue parameters.
+In conventional MR imaging, weighted images are obtained by pulse sequences that enhance contrasts between tissues but do not quantitatively measure any specific tissue property.
+On the contrary, in QMRI, the pulse sequence acquires images of multiple spin states, followed by a model fitting step to infer the tissue properties quantitatively.
 Naive implementations of this approach, where multiple fully sampled images are acquired, require considerably more scan time than conventional MR imaging.
-Long scan time makes the acquisition more sensitive to patient motion and other system imperfections, making it impractical for clinical use \cite{ma_magnetic_2013}.
+Long scan time makes the acquisition more sensitive to patient motion and other system imperfections, rendering it impractical for clinical use \cite{altbach_extending_2013,hilbert_accelerated_2018}.